linksiren

 _The Siren waits thee, singing song for song._ - Walter Savage Landor

-LinkSiren distributes .library-ms, .searchConnector-ms, .url, and .lnk files to accessible file shares to coerce NetNTLM and Kerberos authentication over SMB and HTTP from hosts that open them.
-It's like [Farmer](https://github.com/mdsecactivebreach/Farmer/tree/1f37598125a92c9edf41295c6c1b7c258143968d), [Lnkbomb](https://github.com/dievus/lnkbomb), or [Slinky](https://www.infosecmatter.com/crackmapexec-module-library/?cmem=smb-slinky) but it identifies the best place to put the files for coercion and has scalable deployment and cleanup built in.
+LinkSiren is your new favorite escalation tactic when you're stuck as a non-privileged user with lots of access to file shares.
+LinkSiren distributes .library-ms, .searchConnector-ms, .url, and .lnk files to optimal locations in accessible file shares to coerce NetNTLM and Kerberos authentication over SMB and HTTP from users that open them and starting the Webclient service on their machines.
+It's like [Farmer](https://github.com/mdsecactivebreach/Farmer/tree/1f37598125a92c9edf41295c6c1b7c258143968d), [Lnkbomb](https://github.com/dievus/lnkbomb), or [Slinky](https://www.infosecmatter.com/crackmapexec-module-library/?cmem=smb-slinky) but it identifies the best place to put the files for maximum coercion, has scalable deployment and cleanup built in, and generates detailed logs useful for client engagements.

 # Installation